ZgzInfinity/OutRun/README.md

 been prepared and tested in losts of computers with Windows x64 OS installed.
 Besides, the executable has been prepared to br executed without installation of any kind of dependency in your system and in MAC and Linux can be executed correctly using wine.

+&nbsp;

+## 6. Supporting the project

+This is the second version of the video game.
+The designers have tested it as best as they could but they are absolutely aware that some fault may have due to its complexity.
+The fact that the project is open source is the real way for the community to solve all the possible problems together, feel free to open an issue or do a pull request.
+See the open issues for a list of known issues (and proposed features).

+&nbsp;

 # Screenshoots